• Skip to content

 Hunt, Joseph, 134, Police Constable, Sergeant.

-Private 3172 16th (The Queen's) Lancers and the 12th (The Prince of Wales') Royal Regiment of Lancers, recalled to the Colours during the Boer War, it is believed he served as a Drill Instructor.
+Having served as Private 3172 in the 16th (The Queen's) Lancers and the 12th (The Prince of Wales') Royal Regiment of Lancers he joined the Hertford County Constabulary in 1898.
+He was recalled to the Colours on 13th November 1899 during the Boer War, where it is believed he served as a Drill Instructor.
+He re-joined the Police and retired as a Sergeant.

 Read more